kamilburda/gimp-export-layers/README.md

 Known Issues
 ------------

+On Windows, the file format dialog is displayed behind the main dialog.

 The following file formats are not working properly with this plug-in:
 * colored XHTML (.xhtml) - does not save images at all,
 * KISS CEL (.cel) - throws error/warning messages, but saves images anyway.